telerik/xaml-docs/xaml-vs-noxaml.md

 ## Xaml assemblies

-The Xaml dlls contains the same code as the NoXaml, but they hold also all the styles and templates of the UI controls, for all themes.
+The Xaml dlls contain the same code as the NoXaml, but they hold also all the styles and templates of the UI controls, for all themes.
 This means that they are bigger in size compared to NoXaml.

-Using Xaml dlls allows you to set up your project a bit easier and __change the controls UI theme very easiliy__ by setting a single property.
+Using Xaml dlls allows you to set up your project a bit easier and __change the controls UI theme very easily__ by setting a single property.
 Read more about this in the [Setting a Theme]({%slug implicit-styles-styling-the-controls%}) article.

 ## NoXaml assemblies